rocksteadyrose/bamazon/README.md

 # Supervisor App:
 Enter "node bamazonSupervisor" into the command line Act as a supervisor and:
-*View product sales by dpartment
+*View product sales by department
 *Create a new department